Hello everyone and welcome to A Word A Day!

 A little story about my early years

-I was three years old when my mother explained me, for the first time, the cycle of life: kindergarten, primary school, secondary school, high school, university, job, retirement, death.
+I was three years old when, for the first time, my mother explained the cycle of life to me: kindergarten, primary school, secondary school, high school, university, job, retirement, death.
 I was born in a traditional Eastern European family, and my mother put a huge emphasis on being a hardworking, conscientious and disciplined employee.

 When I left Romania, my home country, after my bachelor degree in Accounting, I moved to Paris, to continue my studies.
 I spent two amazing years there, met people from all over the world, with different educational backgrounds and values.
-I started to discover life and the feeling of being myself, even if that means not falling into traditional patterns.
+I started to discover life and the feeling of being myself, meaning not to fall into traditional patterns.

 I have always wanted to be an entrepreneur.